GabSouza98/generic-fixture/README.md

 ## Lists, Maps and Arrays

-It's possible to determine the number of itens generated inside Fields that contain objects.
+It's possible to determine the number of items generated inside Fields that contain objects.
 Currently, this is implemented for all types of Lists, Maps, and Arrays.
 Consider the following Library class: